duartealexf/sql-ddl-to-json-schema/README.md

 ### Commiting

+Prefer using the latest version of NodeJS.

-To commit, use commitizen: `git cz` (you will need to have installed commitizen: `npm i -g commitizen`).
+To commit, use commitizen: `git cz` (you will need to have installed devDependencies: `npm i`).

 ### Understanding the internals